bwarren2/voting_2016/slides/content/slides-1.0/wi.md

 {{<localplotly "WI/WI_MN_turnout_bars.html" 600 600>}}

+The X axis here is % change in turnout.
+The bars and lines show inferred distributions, the ticks are specific data points.

 Observe the same story as Wisconsin: nearly identical 2012 and 2016 Republican votes, and a big drop-off in Democratic votes.
 These states are neighbors, and demographically pretty similar; they probably experienced declining Democratic voting for similar reasons, and only one state had restrictions.
 These restrictions probably did not produce the majority of the Democratic vote decline.

 ### Percent Change in Democratic Vote From 2012 to 2016